What is Industrial Automation? | Industrial Automation Software | Autodesk

 BLOX

-BLOX employs industrialised construction–the application of offsite manufacturing automations–to build hospital components in its Alabama factory for onsite assembly.
+BLOX employs industrialized construction—the application of offsite manufacturing automations—to build hospital components in its Alabama factory for onsite assembly.

-Learn about highly digitalised and connected smart factories, why their automated systems and decision-making are essential for modern manufacturing, and the software that can help you work smarter, not harder.
+Learn about highly digitalized and connected smart factories, why their automated systems and decision-making are essential for modern manufacturing, and the software that can help you work smarter, not harder.

-This detailed infographic explains why a successful smart factory (US Site) transformation starts with convincing managers and executives that automating repetitive processes will reduce errors leading to injuries and waste, and optimise resource use and product quality.
+This detailed infographic explains why a successful smart factory transformation starts with convincing managers and executives that automating repetitive processes will reduce errors leading to injuries and waste, and optimize resource use and product quality.

-Researchers are training machine learning robotics systems (US Site) with CAD data to make assembly automation more flexible and adaptable to product changes.
+Researchers are training machine learning robotics systems with CAD data to make assembly automation more flexible and adaptable to product changes.

 An Autodesk survey of industrial machinery experts shows how the automated data exchange of cloud-connected software can bring system-wide efficiencies to their networks of suppliers and collaborators, among other insights.

-Large-scale industrial robots are commonly used for product assembly, welding, painting and assembly line picking.
-For more customisable operations, CNC (computer numerical control) machines automate cutting, drilling, milling and turning for manufacturing.
+Large-scale industrial robots are commonly used for product assembly, welding, painting, and assembly line picking.
+For more customizable operations, CNC (computer numerical control) machines automate cutting, drilling, milling, and turning for manufacturing.

 Industrial automation types have progressed from static assembly lines to flexible and intelligent integrated systems.